reginaldford/sms/readme.md

 # STATUS QUO:
 SMS is a terminal program that interprets commands like `a=4;` and `delete a;` to set and destroy variables, respectively.
-The program currently parses and stores mathematical expressions and strings.
+The program currently parses, evaluates, and stores mathematical expressions, strings, and data structures like arrays and contexts.

 To exit the program, use `ctrl + c` or enter `exit;` The syntax is expected to rapidly change for a while.
-The variable names must start with a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.
+The variable names must start with underscores or a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.
-After setting a variable, the garbage collector is executed, where all relevant objects are copied to a new contiguous space.
+After a command, the garbage collector is executed, where all relevant objects are copied to a new contiguous space.
 The garbage collector uses the stop and copy algorithm.

-You can try the following examples.
-The spaces in the examples are optional, and are there for readability.
+The spaces in provided examples are optional, and are there for readability.
 All commands end with a semicolon.
+You can try the following examples:

-Direct computations, where the resulting value will not be stored for later use:
+Direct computations.
+The resulting value will not be stored for later use:
 `2+sqrt(7);`

 Calculation and storage of double precision numbers: